Farama-Foundation/Miniworld/docs/index.md

     :alt: Sequence of observations from Collect Health environment
 ```

+MiniWorld is a minimalistic 3D interior environment simulator for reinforcement learning & robotics research that allows environments to be easily edited like Minigrid meets DM Lab.
+It can simulate environments with rooms, doors, hallways, and various objects (e.g., office and home environments, mazes).

-**The Gymnasium interface allows to initialize and interact with the Miniworld default environments as follows:**
+The Gymnasium interface allows to initialize and interact with the Miniworld default environments as follows:

 ```python
 import gymnasium as gym